bsod2528/bsod2528.github.io/pages/about.md

 In the online world, I'm predominantely called as <span class="cb">bsod2528</span>.
 I love computers so I kept "bsod" as I liked errors.
 2528 was my discriminator when that was a thing on
 Discord.

-I love Christian Bale and Cillian Murphy (100% straight) from the bottom of my heart as they're fine actors who portray the meaning and the essence on the screen in the most unique way.
+I love Christian Bale, Cillian Murphy, and George Kunosoki Miller aka Joji (100% straight) from the bottom of my heart as they're fine actors who portray the meaning and the essence on the screen in the most unique way.

 ## Hobbies